EthanHunt711/-FJSX-AFT-p1/README.md

 # Dashboard

 The personal dashboard is a class assignment which is to display a series of important daily information such as usefull links, weather, national news headlines.
+There is a special icon on the right top of the page for changing the name of the Dashborad for more personal interchange.

 ## Quick Links